Website Performance Metrics Explained

 Make sure you run your site on the latest PHP version and have a proper server-level setup.
 At SiteGround, we have already developed a custom ultrafast PHP setup that has lower memory usage and allows the server to process a bigger number of queries faster.
 All this cuts the TTFB and makes web pages load 30% faster on average.

-Even if everything is optimized on the server-level, as mentioned above, visitors located far from the origin server, may still experience slow TTFB.
-For this reason and to cut TTFB, start using a content delivery network (CDN).
+Even if everything is optimized on the server-level, as mentioned above, visitors located far from the origin server may still experience slow TTFB.
+For this reason, and to cut TTFB, start using a content delivery network (CDN).
 The CDN will use a distributed network of servers that are closer to your users and serve them the content of your website from their closest location.
 SiteGround has its own in-house built CDN that’s included for free in every hosting plan we offer.

 No matter where you’re hosted, though, if your website is using WordPress, you can download and install our free SiteGround Optimizer Plugin.
 With just a few clicks, you can take advantage of its powerful caching capabilities that can make your site up to 20% faster than comparable plugins.